tclupper/StarterUno/Readme.md

 * __`Dxxy`__ (sets digital IO pin to xx. y = 0 or 1 sets and makes an output, y = ? sets and reads as an input)
 * __`Rxy`__  (Set the report output format of analog values and pushbutton status at regular intervals)
     * if x = F, then y specifies the output report format
-        * y = 0 to output: analog pin __`Ax`__ state, last pushbutton state
+        * y = 0 to output: last pushbutton state, analog0
-        * y = 1 to output: analog0 state, last pushbutton state
+        * y = 1 to output: last pushbutton state, analog0, analog1
-        * y = 2 to output: analog0, analog1, last pushbutton state
+        * y = 2 to output: last pushbutton state, analog0, analog1, analog2
-        * y = 3 to output: analog0, analog1, analog2, last pushbutton state
+        * y = 3 to output: last pushbutton state, analog0, analog1, analog2, analog3
-        * y = 4 to output: analog0, analog1, analog2, analog3, last pushbutton state
+        * y = 4 to output: last pushbutton state, analog0, analog1, analog2, analog3, analog4
-        * y = 5 to output: analog0, analog1, analog2, analog3, analog4, last pushbutton state
+        * y = 5 to output: last pushbutton state, analog0, analog1, analog2, analog3, analog4, analog5
-        * y = 6 to output: analog0, analog1, analog2, analog3, analog4, analog 5, last pushbutton state
         * y = ?, then return output format index
     * __`RB`__ (begins streaming the data at the interval set by __`Oxx`__)
     * __`R`__ (ends the data streaming)